monojit18/GCPWorkshop/README-Ingress-to-GKE-2.md

 - Create a basic **Regional GKE Cluster**.
 We will create this as a **Private** cluster; but all discussions hold good for a **Public** cluster as well

-- Deploy couple of simple microservices onto the GKE cluster
+- Deploy couple of simple micro-services onto the GKE cluster

 - Deploy **Nginx Ingress Controller** as a **K8s Service** onto the GKE cluster.
 Configure the service to create an NEG onto GCP